Sports Teams Are Built On Decisions.

 Produce outputs

 Most systems stop at outputs.
 Decisions require context.
+As a result:

 • Analysts manage tools instead of answering questions